nmccrory/ops-docs/lets_encrypt.md

 ```

 where the job is claiming that the DNS records are not configured correctly, then you are either working with a site that has actually been configured improperly or you are working with a site that has not yet been pointed at our domain.

 If the DNS records have been improperly configured and the site is already pointing at us, make sure to go check out this article before continuing: [Domain/DNS Management]()

 If however you are launching this site for the first time and you have yet to repoint the DNS records to our stack, then we are going to setup an upstream to forward traffic to the client's existing server.

-Adding their server as an upstream
+### Adding their server as an upstream
 If a client already has an existing site, then we want to forward traffic from our server to theirs until we are ready to take their site live.

-So, we want to:
+We would then want to:

 1. Create a method on our server to forward entries to their old site
 2. Check that the redirect works by using /etc/hosts
 3. Point the DNS records at our server, then
 4. Repoint from the old site to the new one

 Let's say we're launching careincommon.com.
 Open the proxy layer (databags/nmdproxy/upstream) and right under production, add a new application entry.
 The server IP address comes from the dig/jenkins job that you ran earlier.

 ```